 SEBI is the regulating authority to ensure that the Mutual Fund functions in the matter stated in the offer document.
 In recent times SEBI has played an active role in curtailing the expenses incurred by the fund in management of the investments.
 The cost of management has been reduced from over 6% to less than 2.5%

 There is also Association of Mutual Fund of India (AMFI) which has all Mutual funds as its members.
-This body also regulated its members and has rules for conduct of each member
+This body also regulated its members and has rules for conduct of each member.

-Mutual Fund distributors or the last mile connectivity with the investors are regulated by SEBI.
+Mutual Fund distributors are the last mile connectivity with the investors which are regulated by SEBI.
 They are permitted to act as advisors and charge a fee from investor or act as a distributor and get fees from the Mutual fund.
 This protects the interest of the investor, since there is no conflict, wherein the distributor sells the products of MF that gives them high commissions.